PeterK78/Z2X-Programmer/Z2X-Programmer/Setup/Readme.txt

 New features:

-1. A decoder specification for  Doehler & Haass PD series decoder has been added
+1. A decoder specification for  Doehler & Haass PD series decoder has been added.

-2. Z2X projects are automatically saved when the application is closed
+2. Z2X projects are automatically saved when the application is closed.

 Bug fixes: